Ammara-Haroon/to-do-app/README.md

 -   Sorts tasks based on last updated, date of creation, alphabetic order and due date
 -   API points to edit, delete, update tasks and categories with proper error handling messages and server status codes.
 -   Used log4sj to log activity and errors in a log file
--   Used swagger to get documentation for API ed points.
+-   Used swagger to get documentation for API end points.

 ## Known issues